cryptokonamicode/cryptokonamicode.github.io/euler.md

 ## Euler Problems

 **Project description:** Project Euler is a collection of interesting mathematical problems that are useful for learning and applying math theorems to programming.
+Using the techniques from Clean Code, my goal is to make these solutions as readable as possible.
 These are the ones I have completed so far.

 ### 1. Multiples of 3 or 5